-There is an asymmetry visible in the linecut interface between the plain polystyrene monolayer and the silver sputtered polystyrene monolayer (Fig.15c).
-The symmetry of all other linecuts implies this feature is unique to only this interface.
-This result could indicate the existence of an asymmetry in the sputter coating of the masked atoms at the interface.
-When a mask is placed over the centre of a wafer, the sputter atoms in the atmosphere of the chamber could, in principle, sputter the sides of masked atoms exposed to the air.
-Placing the masks overhanging the edges of the wafers could reduce probability of sputter atoms reaching the masked atoms.
-The asymmetry of the silver coating on the nanosphere would lead to scattering in different directions, therefore creating an asymmetry in the scattering intensity.
+There is an asymmetry visible in the linecut interface between the plain polystyrene monolayer and the silver sputtered polystyrene monolayer (fig.15c).
+The symmetry of all other linecuts, implies this feature is unique to only this interface.
+This result could be pointing to an asymmetry in the sputter coating of the masked atoms at the interface.
+When a mask is placed over the centre of a wafer, the sputter atoms in the atmosphere of the chamber could in principle sputter the sides of masked atoms exposed to the air.
+Placing the masks, overhanging the edges of the wafers could reduce probability of sputter atoms reaching the masked atoms.
+The asymetry of the silver coating on the nanosphere would lead to scattering in different directions therefore creating an asymetry in the scattering intensity.

-Examining the beauty shot taken of the Ag nanoparticle array remaining after sonication (Fig.17), an angled peak is visible on the left hand-side of the image.
-Similar angled peaks were observed in [22] that were due to the facets of a 3D structure.
-The cause of the streak in this data could be a result of the facets of the Ag nanoparticles which, theoretically, are tetrahedron shaped.
+Examining the beauty shot taken of the Ag nanoparticle array remaining after sonication (fig.18, an angled peak is visible on the left hand-side of the image.
+Similar angled peaks were observed in [10], that were due to the facets of a 3D pentagonal structure.
+The cause of the streak in this data could be a result of the facets of the Ag nanoparticles which theorically are tetrahedron shaped.
 Further investigation into these angles peaks could be done by rotating and measuring the sample.
-Other facets of the shaped nanoparticles would be expected to show GISAXS intensity streaks of different angles.
+Other facets of the shaped nanoparticles would be expected to have different angles streaks.